grymoire7/infection/README.md

-# Dots game
+# Infection! game

-Dots is a 2D turn-based grid game that uses the Phaser 3 game library, the Vue framework, TypeScript and Vite for bundling.
+"Infection!
+Germs vs White Cells" is a 2D turn-based grid game that uses the Phaser 3 game library, the Vue framework, TypeScript and Vite for bundling.
 It includes a bridge for Vue to Phaser game communication, hot-reloading for quick development workflow and scripts to generate production-ready builds.

 ### Play the stable version

-Dots is a web-based game.
+Infection! is a web-based game.
 You can play it online at: [https://magicbydesign.com/dots](https://magicbydesign.com/dots)

 ![screenshot](screenshot.png)

 ## Technology versions

-Dots uses:
+Infection! uses:

 - [Phaser 3.90.0](https://github.com/phaserjs/phaser)
 - [Vue 3.5.13](https://github.com/vuejs)